garethwebber/erlregression/README.md

 + Done.
 Create three new message types: Add single point to DB; add multiple points to DB and add points from file to DB (stopping initial load).
 + Done.
 Get cowboy webserver running serving static content
 8. Create a REST endpoint that runs regression and returns graph
-9. Create REST endpoints that allows points to be added
++ Done.
+Create REST endpoints that allows points to be added
 10. Place some protection around running regession without enough points.
 11. Improve graph with ticks and other labelling.
 12. Build a one page app to send the points and receive the response